 - Do you want a developer skilled in one particular language or framework, or do they need to be able to handle multiple frameworks?
 What about separate technical tasks like tuning AWS environments or running QA tests?

 - Are you sure you only need one new developer?
 Is it going to be easy to find the person you need, or are you looking for a highly-skilled unicorn?

 - Would it be helpful for your developer to have other skills besides coding ability, such as an eye for visual design or a communications/writing background?

 Once you answer these questions, it’s also worthwhile to ask yourself more practical questions about your budget and team dynamics:

 Questions of Budget and Team Dynamics

-- How much can you afford to spend hiring someone to fill your developer need?
+- How much can you afford to spend hiring someone to fill your web development need?

 - Do you have budget for a short-term candidate, or for a longer term commitment that may include salary and benefits costs?

 - How flexible is your team with adding a new developer?
 Do you have the necessary desk space, hardware, and other overhead set up for this new role?